zulip/zulip/docs/code-style.md

 ### Python

--   Scripts should start with `#!/usr/bin/env python3` and not
-    `#/usr/bin/python` (the right Python may not be installed in `/usr/bin`) or `#/usr/bin/env python` (we require Python 3 compatibility).
-Don't put a shebang line on a Python file unless it's meaningful to run it as a script.
+-   Don't put a shebang line on a Python file unless it's meaningful to run it as a script.
 (Some libraries can also be run as scripts, e.g. to run a test suite.)
 -   Scripts should be executed directly (`./script.py`), so that the interpreter is implicitly found from the shebang line, rather than explicitly overridden (`python script.py`).